Induction, absorption and weak containment of *-representations of Banach *-algebraic bundles: A *-homomorphism that describes abstract induciton

+In essence, the proposition below characterises the integrated forms of Fell's induced systems of imprimitivity, as constructed in \cite[XI 14.3 pp-1181]{FlDr88}.

+\begin{proposition} Let $\cB=\{B_t\}_{t\in G}$ be a Fell bundle, $H \sbgp G$ and $S\colon \cB_H\to \bB(X)$ a *-representation.
+If $P$ is the projection-valued measure induced by $S,$ as described \cite[XI 14.3]{FlDr88}, then the spectral integral of $P$ is $\psi^S:=\psi^{H\cB}\otimes_S 1\colon C_0(G/H)\to \bB(L^2_H(\cB)\otimes_S X).$ \begin{proof} It is implicit in the claim above that we are identifying the concrete and the abstract induction processes.
+The induced projection-valued measure on $G/H$ is constructed in \cite{FlDr88} using the concrete induction process, so we need to specify the unitary equivalence between the concretely and abstractly induced spaces.

-We start (exactly) as in \cite[XI 9]{FlDr88}, so we fix a continuous and everywhere positive $H-$rho function $\rho$ on $G$ (see \cite[III 14.5]{FlDr88}) and denote $\rho^{\#}$ the regular Borel Measure on $G/H$ constructed from $\rho$ (as in \cite[III 13.10]{FlDr88}).
-Fell's Hilbert space $X\equiv X(S)$ is our $Y.$ Since our inner products are linear in the second variable, we will be forced to adapt Fell's formulas to our situation.
+We start (exactly) as in \cite[XI 9]{FlDr88}, so we fix a continuous and everywhere positive $H-$rho function $\rho$ on $G$ (see \cite[III 14.5]{FlDr88}) and denote $\rho^{\#}$ the regular Borel measure on $G/H$ constructed from $\rho$ (as in \cite[III 13.10]{FlDr88}).
+Notice we need to adapt Fell's formulas because our inner products are linear in the second variable.